 6 Naptime Rules That Will Improve Your Toddler's Sleep

-In the early months, your baby slept happily during the day, giving you someprecious me-time to do the washing, cleaning, catching up on Enders-ing (ifonly!)
-But now you’ve reached the toddler years, she’s starting to protest at the very mention of the word bed.
+In the early months, your baby slept happily during the day, giving you some precious time to do the washing, cleaning, catching up on what you missed (if only!)
+But now you’ve reached the toddler years when the baby is starting to protest at the very mention of the word bed.
 Gah!

-The amount of sleep children need varies from toddler to toddler.
+The amount of sleep varies from toddler to toddler!
 ‘As a rough guide a toddler should be having around two hours nap a day and 11 hours sleep during the night,’ says Vicki Dawson, founder of The Children’s Sleep Charity.